vicharak-in/Axon-NPU-Guide/README.md

     exit(ret)

+"""
-# to finally perform inference, this will give output in format according to particular cnn model
+to finally perform inference, this will give output in format according to particular cnn model inputs [required]: takes inputs as a list (list of single element in case of passing an image) data_format [optional]: takes the format in case of 4 dims image input,
+                        default value is "nhwc" means (batch, height, width, channel) if input is passed in channel first format, one must set it to "nchw" input_pass_through [optional]: pass through flag, takes value as a list (of 1 or 0) of length of inputs parameter list if value at a position is 1, then that input wouldn't be normalized before passing to inference else it would be normalized using the value passed to in rknn.config while exporting. by default values are normalized as per parameters set while exporting rknn model
+"""
-outputs = rknn_lite.inference(inputs=[image])
+outputs = rknn_lite.inference(inputs=[image],
+                              data_format="nhwc",
+                              inputs_pass_through=None)

 ```